istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ---

 A **waypoint proxy** is an optional deployment of the Envoy-based proxy to add Layer 7 (L7) processing to a defined set of workloads.

 Waypoint proxies are installed, upgraded and scaled independently from applications; an application owner should be unaware of their existence.
-Compared to the sidecar data plane mode, which runs an instance of the Envoy proxy alongside each workload, the number of proxies required can be substantially reduced.
+Compared to the sidecar {{< gloss >}}data plane{{< /gloss >}} mode, which runs an instance of the Envoy proxy alongside each workload, the number of proxies required can be substantially reduced.

 A waypoint, or set of waypoints, can be shared between applications with a similar security boundary.
 This might be all the instances of a particular workload, or all the workloads in a namespace.

 ## Do you need a waypoint proxy?

-This layered approach of ambient allows users to adopt Istio in a more incremental fashion, smoothly transitioning from no mesh, to the secure overlay, to full L7 processing.
-If your applications require any of the following L7 mesh functions, you will need to use waypoint proxy for your applications:
+The layered approach of ambient allows users to adopt Istio in a more incremental fashion, smoothly transitioning from no mesh, to the secure L4 overlay, to full L7 processing.

 Most of the features of ambient mode are provided by the ztunnel node agent.
 Ztunnel is scoped to only process traffic at Layer 4 (L4), so that it can safely operate as a shared component.

 When you add a waypoint proxy for a workload, traffic will be forwarded from the ztunnel to that waypoint.
-This enables the following features:
+If your applications require any of the following L7 mesh functions, you will need to use a waypoint proxy:

 * **Traffic management**: HTTP routing & load balancing, circuit breaking, rate limiting, fault injection, retries, timeouts
 * **Security**: Rich authorization policies based on L7 primitives such as request type or HTTP header